mimdal/everything-is-ok/notes/regex.md

 <.+?>

 boundry:
-\b: Between two characters in the string, where one is a word character and the other is not a word character!
+\b: Between two characters in the string,
+where one is a word character and the other is not a word character!
 \B: negative, Damn it! boundry has negative pattern.

 back reference:
-to repeat a pattern, Backreferences match the same text as previously matched by a capturing group
+to repeat a pattern.
+Backreferences match the same text as previously matched by a capturing group
 \3

-look ahead and behind = lookaround lookaround actually matches characters, but then gives up the match, returning only the result.
+look ahead and behind = lookaround lookaround actually matches characters, but then gives up the match, returning only the result not chars defind in lookaround.
 They do not consume characters in the string. they are called “assertions”. d(?=r)      :   find d's after  them is r
 (?<=r)d     :   find d's before them is r
 Has Negative!!